-1. Sick Leave
+1. Discretionary Leave (Illness)

-Certified staff members who are too ill to perform their teaching duties must contact their building principal or designee as soon as possible.
+Certified staff members who are too ill to perform their teaching duties must contact their building principal before 6:00 a.m.

-2. Personal Leave
+2. Discretionary Leave (Personal)

-Certified staff who wish to take personal leave must submit a leave request to their building principal at least three days in advance of the proposed leave.
-Building principals may deny personal leave requests if the school district is unable to secure the services of a qualified substitute teacher on the day of the proposed leave.
-Staff members are generally not allowed to take personal leave adjacent to a school break.
+Certified staff who wish to take Discretionary leave for personal purposes must submit a leave request to their building principal at least three days in advance of the proposed leave.
+Building principals may deny such leave requests if the school district is unable to secure the services of a qualified substitute teacher on the day of the proposed leave.
+Staff members may not take Discretionary leave adjacent to a school break, unless it is approved by the superintendent.
 For example, if school is not in session on a Monday, certified staff may not take personal leave the preceding Friday or following Tuesday.
+Staff members may not take Discretionary leave or make predetermined appointments during in-service days, unless it is approved by the superintendent.